 She constantly tries to get us to switch to just straight dressage, or at least get our medals, and almost everytime I see her, and has invited us to lesson with her trainers when they come into town.
 So far I’ve managed to dodge all of the above.
 I’m not about to shell out for a USDF membership, and I’ll come audit, but ride in front of Linda Zang?
 Not right now, thanks, though.

-Enter Trainer D. Trainer D is a local eventer who rides at the Advanced/2** level, and I met her when we took an XC clinic with her in November of 2015.
+Enter Trainer D. Trainer D rides at the Advanced/2** level, and I met her when we took an XC clinic with her in November of 2015.
 Of course I broke my ankle shortly after that, but I called her and scheduled our first lesson right after starting with Trainer J.

 And it was….terrifying.
 After telling her I struggled in SJ and had some confidence issues, my only instruction was to jump my spooky 5 year old OTTB over a 3′ fence on the buckle…even after we jumped OUT of the arena like 3x, making me more and more tense, not to mention P. It was especially frustrating, when Trainer D got on him, jumped him with FULL CONTACT, declared him fine, and then when I got back on said, “On the buckle!”

-The next lesson was more terrifying than the first one (I can’t remember why, totally blocked it out, apparently), and I was struggling with whether or not to continue.
+The next lesson was more terrifying than the first one (she added placing poles in front/behind the jacked up vertical and P jumped THOSE while, again, I was hanging onto the buckle of the reins), and I was struggling with whether or not to continue.
 I decided to give it one more try and asked for an XC lesson, since we had done well in her XC clinic.
 Yeah….no.
 Jumping P in an arena on the buckle was bad enough.
 But she continued that theme into the XC field and just…all the nopes.
 P took off with me more times than I can count and I was done.
 While she continues to do well riding her own horses, I don’t think she’s particularly interested in teaching (or at least teaching me) and we just weren’t compatible.

 So we were back on our own for jumping.
 Then in May of 2016, I did an XC clinic with an UL event rider right before we were going to a HT.
 He spends winters in the area the clinic/HT was in and when I asked if he knew anyone who was in the area permanently, he recommended connecting with the owner of the farm hosting the HT for lessons.
 I did, and scheduled a lesson with Trainer L for the day after the HT.